cosmos/ibc/spec/core/ics-003-connection-semantics/UPGRADES.md

 }
 ```

-The desired property that the connection upgrade protocol may not modify the underlying clients or connection identifiers, means that only some fields are upgradable by the upgrade protocol.
+The desired property that the connection upgrade protocol MUST NOT modify the underlying clients or connection identifiers, means that only some fields of `ConnectionEnd` are upgradable by the upgrade protocol.

 - `state`: The state is specified by the handshake steps of the upgrade protocol.

-CAN BE MODIFIED:
+MAY BE MODIFIED:
 - `counterpartyPrefix`: The prefix MAY be modified in the upgrade protocol.
 The counterparty must accept the new proposed prefix value, or it must return an error during the upgrade handshake.
 - `version`: The version MAY be modified by the upgrade protocol.
 The same version negotiation that happens in the initial connection handshake can be employed for the upgrade handshake.
 - `delayPeriodTime`: The delay period MAY be modified by the upgrade protocol.
 The counterparty MUST accept the new proposed value or return an error during the upgrade handshake.
 - `delayPeriodBlocks`: The delay period MAY be modified by the upgrade protocol.
 The counterparty MUST accept the new proposed value or return an error during the upgrade handshake.

-CANNOT BE MODIFIED:
+MUST NOT BE MODIFIED:
 - `counterpartyConnectionIdentifier`: The counterparty connection identifier CAN NOT be modified by the upgrade protocol.
 - `clientIdentifier`: The client identifier CAN NOT be modified by the upgrade protocol
 - `counterpartyClientIdentifier`: The counterparty client identifier CAN NOT be modified by the upgrade protocol